-GRI INDICATORS HR 3.
-HR 5.
-HR 6 AND SO 3
+GRI INDICATORS HR 3, HR 5, HR 6 AND SO 3

-AMG remains fully committed to the protection of internationally proclaimed human rights.
-The Company strives to make sure it is not complicit in human rights abuses.
+Protection of internationally proclaimed human rights is an area in which AMG is both highly aware and fully committed, and the Company strives to make sure it is not complicit in human rights abuses.
 Each AMG site is assessed during site visits and internal audits to identify if there is the possibility of freedom of association or collective bargaining being put at risk because of political or business factors.
-In 2015, it was found that no sites were at risk, with the exception of China, where the formation of unions remains restricted.
+In 2016, it was found that no sites were at risk, with the exception of China, where the formation of unions remains restricted.
 Similarly, the Company has reviewed sites to ensure that they are not at risk for employing child labor or exposing young workers to hazards.
-It was found that no sites posed a risk at this time.
-Our policy on human rights is included in the Company Code of Business Conduct and Ethics and detailed in the Company's human rights policy, both are available on the AMG website.
-AMG is reviewing the policies and plans to update them in 2016.
+No sites have been identified that pose a risk at this time.
+AMG also aims to ensure rights are protected in our supply chain through its Supplier Code of Conduct.
+Our policy on human rights is included in the Company Code of Business Conduct and Ethics and detailed in the Company's human rights policy; all are available on the AMG website.

-Refresher human rights and ethics training was performed in 2015, and 528 employees were given refresher training in ethical businesses practices, including 279 in human rights and anti-bribery based materials.
+Refresher human rights and ethics training was performed in 2016, and employees were given refresher training in ethical businesses practices, including 1,568 in human rights and antibribery based materials.
 Compliance officers at the major sites monitor and implement the Code of Business Conduct and Ethics.